balancecleanse/Balance-Cleanse-C-2/prompt_to_create.md

 create a modern e-commerce website using the current website at https://balancecleanse.com/ as your starting design to produce a Next.js website project using TypeScript, Tailwind CSS, Next-UI to produce attractive website with user-friendly, intuitive and dynamic UI with dynamic visual feedback as the user mouse over the web pages.

 Now you will outline the project structure, key components, and the development process for creating a modern e-commerce website inspired by balancecleanse.com, using Next.js, TypeScript, Tailwind CSS, and NextUI.
-Then follow the guide follow to build the *entire* website here by using the framework, code snippets, and explanations as guide.
+Then follow the guide below to build the *entire* website here by using the framework, code snippets, and explanations as guide.

 **1. Project Setup and Initialization**